 - All visitors are required to ensure a decent level of dress is observed at all times.

-- Skirts must be of knee length.
+- Skirts must be closer to the knee than the buttocks.

 - Shorts must cover the buttocks and upper thigh.

 - Ladies tops must be sufficient enough to cover both the breasts and midriff area and must not be see-through.
 Cleavage must be appropriately covered so as not to cause offence to anyone in the area.
 Bras or camisole tops must not be worn as an external top.